Near-miss effect: Effects outside of gambling

 Besides gambling, the near-miss effect also affects decision making in other fields.
 For example, gamblers who experience the near-miss effect view it as a success, leading to riskier decision making.
 They also subjectively assess the future probability of failure to be lower than the actual probability.
 Managers who make decisions leading to the near-miss effect are evaluated as highly as managers who make decisions resulting in successes.
 Robin L. Dillon, Catherine H. Tinsley and Matthew Cronin, explaining the result, write: "People did not update given probabilities, they did not calculate new probabilities, they simply felt differently about the initial probabilities that were given.
-Thus it might be said that near-miss information changes people’s frames of reference.”
+Thus it might be said that near-miss information changes people’s frames of reference."

 Documentation

 Daniel Kahneman and Amos Tversky in 1982 considered a lottery where the winning ticket number is 865304 and there are three ticket holders, with numbers 361204, 965304 and 865305 respectively.
 They asserted that the first two ticket holders would not be troubled, whereas the third one would experience frustration due to the near-miss effect.

 An experiment on rats used a machine similar to a slot machine to study the near-miss effect.
 The machine allowed rats to press a lever in which, if all three lights on display flashed, the rats would win a pellet of food; otherwise, the lever would inflict a time penalty.
 The experiment found that the rats were more likely to press the lever when they won or when two of the three lights flashed (a near-miss).
 Different studies have shown that about 30% of near-misses increased the rate of gambling behavior.

 The near-miss effect is commonly seen in slot machines.
 For example, in a slot machine where "cherry, cherry, cherry" signals a win, "cherry, cherry, lemon" would be an example of a near-miss.
 This is shown by measures of direct frustration like how hard the spin button is pressed.
 Therefore, slot machines have a high rate of near-misses which may add to their addictive potential.
 The evidence for the emotional impact of near-misses is mixed; some studies show no significant results.

 Wordle, a popular word guessing game, contains near-misses.
-Video games too have similar characteristics.
+Video games too can have similar characteristics.